PrincetonUniversity/job_defense_shield/docs/emails.md

 $ job_defense_shield --low-gpu-efficiency --email --no-emails-to-users
 ```

 The `--no-emails-to-users` flag will also prevent violation log files from being updated.
-This allows administrators to test and modify the email messages as well as tune the threshold values in `config.yaml` without involving users.
+This allows administrators to test and modify the email messages as well as tune the threshold values in `config.yaml`.

-There is one alert that requires one extra step, which is [Cancel 0% GPU Jobs](alert/cancel_gpu_jobs.md).
+There is one alert that requires one extra step for testing, which is [Cancel 0% GPU Jobs](alert/cancel_gpu_jobs.md).
 In this case, one should add the following settings to the alert entry:

 ```yaml
   do_not_cancel: True